Lima Memorial Health System Logo

 • Nortriptyline

 Common side effects include dry mouth, constipation, blurred vision, weight gain, sleepiness, problems urinating, and sexual problems.
-Less commonly, some of these drugs can also cause heart and lung problems.
+Less commonly, some of these medicines can also cause heart and lung problems.

-Do not take these drugs unless you are under the care of a provider.
-Do not stop taking these drugs suddenly or change the dose without also talking with your provider.
+Do not take these medicines unless you are under the care of a provider.
+Do not stop taking these medicines suddenly or change the dose without also talking with your provider.

 ANTI-SEIZURE OR ANTICONVULSANT MEDICINES